Hyperhidrosis is noted to occur more commonly

 Some medications including pilocarpine, acetaminophen, aspirin, physostigmine, insulin, antidepressants, opiates, meperidine, tamoxifen, niacin, alcohol, and cocaine have also been linked as causes for excessive sweating.
 Hyperhidrosis is noted to occur more commonly in children and young adults.
 Studies also suggest that hyperhidrosis may be genetic because those who have it report that it runs in the family.
 There are about 8 million people estimated to suffer from hyperhidrosis in the USA and roughly 800,000 in Canada.
 Of those surveyed, over 60% stated that they haven’t talked to a medical professional about their problem and effects of hyperhidrosis and excessive sweating.

 What are treatments for Hyperhidrosis? /

-There are strong, medical grade antiperspirant products available which contain extremely high levels of aluminum chloride, however true hyperhidrosis is often too overpowering for antiperspirant products and many people wish to find an aluminum-free solution for sweating.
+There are strong, medical grade antiperspirant products available which contain extremely high levels of aluminum chloride, however true hyperhidrosis is often too overpowering for antiperspirant products and many people wish to find an aluminum-free solution for excessive sweating.
 There are also medications which can be prescribed to control excess sweating but anti-cholinergic side effects that they cause can feel worse than hyperhidrosis itself.
 These may include increased heart rate, a dry mouth, and GI upset.
 Special, absorbent inserts may be worn inside of clothing to protect the armpit area but these are inconvenient and they do not help with sweating of the hands, feet or face.